horrower/osx-terminal-powershell/README.md

 ## Installation:
 1) Install font (double click Monaco%20for%20Powerline.otf)
-2) Setup terminal for use this font (iTerm or Terminal settings - set as default)
+2) Setup terminal for use this font (iTerm or Terminal settings - set as default.
+[Helpfull info for iTerm ](https://github.com/horrower/osx-terminal-powershell/issues/2) )
 3) Copy .git-completion.bash in your ~

      `# cp .git-completion.bash ~/.git-completion.bash`